When you install Anthos Service Mesh, the features that are

 When you install Anthos Service Mesh using the Google-provided

---custom_overlay options.
-If you don't need to make any changes to the
+--custom_overlayoptions.
+If you don't need to make any changes to the files in the

 |Don't include multiple CRs in one overlay file||Create separate overlay files for each CR|